The Most Iconic Restaurant in Every State (and DC)

 Though the diner was arguably popularized in Jersey, Providence lays claim to its creation.
 There's nothing anywhere quite like Haven Bros, which dutifully parks its trailer next to City Hall in the early evening and stays open all night, feeding burgers, shakes, and hot dogs to everyone from politicians to the late-night bar crowd.
 There's not a ton of room inside, so most get the food to go, sit on the steps of City Hall, or chill at one of the tiny plastic tables outside.
 There's even a new documentary about the truck, in which the director claims that it's the "last continually operating survivor of the legacy that began the fast food" and food truck trends.
 Hard to argue with that.

-You begin to see signs for it about 1,000mi before you arrive in South Dakota.
-They promise free ice water. $.05 coffee.
-A goddamned Tyrannosaurus Rex!
+You begin to see signs for it about 1,000 miles before you arrive in South Dakota.
+They promise free ice water.
+Five-cent coffee.
+A goddamned Tyrannosaurus rex!
 There are many, many, many finer restaurants in South Dakota, but none are as famous, for good or ill, as the one in Wall Drug.
 It's impossible to avoid the Badlands-bordering, 76,000sqft wonder of tourist-trapping randomness, so just go in.
 Hit the cafe and score a hot beef sandwich and a maple donut.
 It won't hold a candle to the many, many better food options in the state.
 But you will emerge with a "Where the Heck is Wall Drug" sticker.
-You will have chased that sandwich with a T-Rex viewing.
-And you'll be happy you stopped every time you see a roadside Wall Drug sign every five minutes for the next 300mi.
+You will have chased that sandwich with a T. rex viewing.
+And you'll be happy you stopped every time you see a roadside Wall Drug sign every five minutes for the next 300 miles.

 There are actually two different Pancake Pantrys in TN, opened a few years apart from one another (strangely, they have different owners), but the one in Nashville is our pick for the most iconic.
-From the hoards of people who wait in line to be seated there like extras in a Portlandia episode, to their status as one of America's best breakfast spots, to the generations of Tennesseeans who have frequented the place, Pancake Pantry is legendary.
-The sweet potato pancakes with homemade cinnamon cream syrup are the flapjacks to get, though you can also go off-beat with the Sante Fe, a cornbread pancake with cheddar, bacon, and green chile cooked right into it.
+From the hordes of people who wait in line to be seated there like extras in a Portlandia episode, to its status as one of America's best breakfast spots, to the generations of Tennesseeans who have frequented the place, Pancake Pantry is legendary.
+The sweet potato pancakes with homemade cinnamon cream syrup are the flapjacks to get, though you can also go offbeat with the Sante Fe, a cornbread pancake with cheddar, bacon, and green chile cooked right into it.
 No matter which of the 23 varieties you choose, you can't go wrong.

 There are no pits that smell quite as much like Texas as the Salt Lick.
 Although other smokers' stars have risen higher in recent years, Salt Lick remains the state's quintessential meat pilgrimage because it's just so damn Texan.
-The whole experience is like the slow unfurling of a Lone Star flag, from the 30-minute journey from Austin down farm-to-ranch roads to the sprawling wide-open ranch estate to the same circular smoking pit that's been turning out spectacular meat since 1967.
-There's a reason they go through over a million pounds of brisket a year, and that reason is Texas.
+The whole experience is like the slow unfurling of a Lone Star flag, from the 30-minute journey from Austin down farm-to-ranch roads to the sprawling, wide-open ranch estate to the same circular smoking pit that's been turning out spectacular meat since 1967.
+There's a reason it goes through over a million pounds of brisket a year, and that reason is Texas.

 While some diners are in buildings shaped to look like trolley cars, Ruth's is inside an actual trolley car that rolled its way around SLC in the early 1900s.
-Nowadays, it's home to an iconic breakfast spot (though they serve lunch and dinner too) with an enormous patio providing creek-views and a perfect place to soak up the great outdoors.
-The setting isn't the only reason people have been continually visiting since the '30s -- the gigantic mile-high biscuits help too.
+Nowadays, it's home to an iconic breakfast spot (though it serves lunch and dinner too) with an enormous patio providing creek views and a perfect place to soak up the great outdoors.
+The setting isn't the only reason people have been continually visiting since the '30s -- the gigantic, mile-high biscuits help, too.
 They come with every entree, including an extraordinary pulled pork Benedict.

 You know that uplifting movie We Are Marshall?
 The legendary Frostop is about a mile from the campus of Marshall University.
 And here at Frostop, legions of West Virginians have experienced the joy of having a carhop bring a slaw dog and some homemade root beer in a frosted glass right to your door.
 It's like a more efficient version of picking up food through a drive-thru, but this way you won't have to do that awkward reach out of your window.